► Request a Vote By Mail Ballot

 Requesting A Vote By Mail Ballot

-Vote By Mail Ballots may be requested for a specific election or for all elections through the next (2) general election cycles.
-Requests must be received by the Supervisor of Elections Office no later than 5 pm on the sixth day before the election.
+Vote By Mail Ballots may be requested for a specific election or for all elections through a general election cycle.
+Requests must be received by the Supervisor of Elections Office no later than 5 pm on the tenth day before the election.
+Florida Driver's License/Florida Identification number OR last four of Social Security Number must be provided to complete a request.

 In Person: 971 W Duval St. Ste.
 102 Lake City, FL 32055 OR 17579 SW State Road 47 Fort White, FL 32038